 The Department of Health and Human Services recommends a minimum of 150 minutes of moderate exercise per week for women during menopause.
 This includes activities like brisk walking, swimming, and cycling.
 If you prefer more vigorous workouts, such as running or going to an aerobic exercise class, aim to fit in at least 75 minutes per week.

-The best way to make sure you get enough exercise is to find an activity that you enjoy.
-This way, you’re much more likely to make it part of your routine.
+I find that the best way to stay motivated to exercise is to engage in activities I enjoy.
+This way, I’m much more likely to make it part of my daily routine.

 Get your family and friends on board